xrxtzz/Global-Illumination/README.md

 # Global Illumination
 Projects of Advanced Computer Graphics (ECS275A) of University of California, Davis.
-Based on reference code written by Steven Parker when he wa teaching a similar course at University of Utah.
+Based on reference code written by Steven Parker when he was teaching a similar course at University of Utah.
 It can be found in the follow link: https://drive.google.com/file/d/0BwqJfvZTpuIALTNOalBsQ3M5TVk/view?usp=sharing

 Currently, I've completed three specified projects.